 - A good framework is MECE: MECE is extremely important in problem-solving because it ensures complete coverage of the problem while preventing effort duplications.

-- A good framework is geared to isolating the root cause: To isolate the root cause, your framework must strictly follow the problem-solving methodology.
+- A good framework is geared toward isolating the root cause: To isolate the root cause, your framework must strictly follow the problem-solving methodology.

 In a market entry case interview, you are expected to evaluate an expansion opportunity (entry into new markets or expand product lines in existing markets), decide whether the client company should pursue it, and, if yes, suggest an entry strategy.
 The underlying principle of the market entry framework is based on this process.